gogameguru/glift-go-game/readme.txt

 Yes, visit our [Glift page](http://gogameguru.com/glift/ "Glift Go Game WordPress Plugin") for more advanced examples.

+= Is this plugin backwards compatible with the EidoGo for WordPress plugin? =

+Yes, if you previously used EidoGo for WordPress, you have two options:

+1. You can keep running EidoGo for WordPress and run Glift (this plugin) at the same time, if you want to.
+Glift won't interfere with the [sgf] shortcodes and will still allow EidoGo to load them.

+2. If you want to remove EidoGo for WordPress and completely replace it with Glift, this plugin will detect that EidoGo isn't installed and will load the [sgf] shortcodes using Glift instead.

 = Can I use Glift if I don't have a WordPress blog =

 Yes, visit [gliftgo.com](http://www.gliftgo.com/ "Glift Go") for more information and sample code.

 == Changelog ==

-= 0.2.4 =
+= 0.3.0 =
+* Feature - support EidoGo [sgf] shortcode when EidoGo plugin isn't installed
+* Feature - basic support for default settings (see glift-config-sample.php)
+* Feature - use [glift noDefaults="true" ...] to ignore default settings
-* Fix - don't cache browser update message when WordPress uses page caching
+* Fix - don't cache upgrade browser message when WordPress uses page caching
+* Fix - other minor bug fixes
+* Tweak - performance improvements and code tidy up.

 = 0.2.3 =
-* Cleanup
+* Cleanup.

 = 0.2.2 =
 * Minor bug fixes, remove noLink property from output.